What is the CalHFA MyHome Assistance Program?

 CalHFA offers the MyHome down payment and closing cost assistance program to help first time hombuyers purchase a home in California.

-The MyHome Assistance Program provides up to $10,00 in assistance or 3% to 3.5% of the sales price or appraised value, whichever is less.
+The MyHome Assistance Program provides up to 3% to 3.5% of the sales price or appraised value(whichever is less), with a maximum of $11,000 in assistance.
 Assistance funds are in the form of a ‘silent second’ loan with payments deferred for 30 years.
 This assistance will satisfy the 1st lien’s minimum down payment requirement.

 Unfortunately, the MyHome Assistance Program can ONLY be combined with a CalHFA 1st lien program.
 It cannot be piggybacked with a non-CalHFA 1st lien loan or any loan other than a CalHFA loan.

 - Must be a true first time home buyer (meaning you haven’t owned a home in the last 3 years)

 - Complete a first time homebuyer education class

 The MyHome Assistance program provides up to $10,00 in assistance or 3% or 3.5% of the sales price/appraised value, whichever is less.

 - Works with CalHFA Conventional or CalHFA FHA 1st lien programs

 - Assistance funds are in the form of a silent 2nd lien @ 1.0% simple interest